-Cities… They bend people and shape their life, imposing a certain pattern as the only way of survival.
-As my antagonistic relationship with the city grew, Hip-Hop and street art were the first channels to give me a voice among its suffocating noise: I could create my own unique motifs while weaving into the inescapable larger pattern.
-As of now, music and art serve as mediums to rediscover my relation to myself, other humans and nature.
+The city… It bends people and shapes their path, imposing a certain pattern as the only way of survival.
+When was it exactly that my antagonistic relationship with the city started, I am not sure.
+But Hip-Hop and street art were the first channels to give me voice among the suffocating noise, while I created my own unique motifs inside the inescapable larger pattern.
+As of now, music and art serve as mediums to rediscover my relation to myself, other humans and nature, all in the context of the city.

 2014 | MA in Audio/Visual Arts, Tohoku University of Arts and Design, Yamagata, JP